lisper99/cl-sandbox/README.md

 of one of `*whitelist*`'s paths.

 Macro `with-sandbox` adds the directory that was passed to it to the whitelist.
-With macro `with-access` extra directories can be added.
+For performance and security reasons it is best to limit access to directories as deep as possible.
+Extra directories can always be added locally by nested use of `with-sandbox`.
 For example in the following code function `copy-file` has access to `dir-a` and `dir-b`.

 ```
 (cl-sandbox:with-sandbox (dir-a)
-  (cl-sandbox:with-access dir-b
+  (cl-sandbox:with-sandbox (dir-b)
     (cl-sandbox:copy-file (merge-pathnames "foo.lisp" dir-a)
                           (merge-pathnames "foo.lisp" dir-b)))
 ```

-Macro `with-access` is useful to give extra access without simply giving a less restrictive path to `with-sandbox`.
-For performance and security reasons it is best to limit access to directories as deep as possible.
-With macro `with-access` extra access is possible if needed.
-Use `*white-list*` directly for even more control.

 ### Define Your Own Contracts